-Asian American/Pacific Islanders and White student groups had the highest graduation rates whether Grade 9 (see Figure 13) or Grade 7 (see Figure 15) cohorts were tracked.
-Hispanics had the highest continuation and dropout rates based on both Grade 9 and Grade 7 cohorts.
+The graduation rates for all student groups improved between 1999 and 2000.
+GED rates increased and dropout rates decreased for all groups.
+Asian/Pacific Islanders and White student groups had the highest graduation rates whether Grade 9 (see Figure 13) or Grade 7 (see Figure 14) cohorts were tracked.
+Hispanics had the highest continuation rates based on both Grade 9 and Grade 7 cohorts.
+Students who were economically disadvantaged had the highest dropout rates in both the Grade 9 and Grade 7 cohorts.